- Elections & Voting

 If the voter is not registered at least 20 days before Election Day (pre-registered), they will need to provide a proof of residence as part of an Election Day registration with their absentee ballot.
 Voters who are not pre-registered must have a witness to verify their proof of residence and sign their absentee ballot return envelope.

-In Minnesota, cities outside the Twin Cities metro area with fewer than 400 registered voters, or townships of any size, can choose to vote exclusively by mail by resolution of their city council or township board; the state and county do not have the authority to make any precinct move to mail balloting.
-Minnesota has had these mail ballot precincts for over 30 years; the legislation authorizing this type of voting for residents of small, non-metro jurisdictions became law in 1987.
+In Minnesota, a town (township) of any size or a city having fewer than 400 registered voters on June 1 of an election year can choose to vote exclusively by mail by resolution of their city council or township board; the state and county do not have the authority to make any precinct move to mail balloting.
+Minnesota has had mail ballot precincts for over 30 years; the legislation authorizing this type of voting for residents of small, non-metro jurisdictions became law in 1987.
+Changes to the law in 2023 have removed the restriction of mail balloting for metropolitan counties.
 Thousands of Minnesotans have been voting in mail ballot precincts in every state election cycle since that time.

 While the council or board of supervisors can decide to switch to mail balloting for any reason, the following are some of the most common: